PROTML is a PASCAL program for inferring evolutionary trees from protein (amino acid) sequences by using maximum likelihood.

 species4 AINHCQCEHILWMFPSTPYVARNDIQNYHILKMPPSTWWV

-The first line of the file gives number of species, sequence length, and options.
+The first line of the input file contains the number of

 5 40 U B